cscheet2/scheet.dev/README.md

 Commands to build the webpage are
 -  `npm run start` for local testing
--  `npm run deploy:worker`: for website deployment
+-  `npm run deploy:worker` for website deployment

 ### wrangler.toml